Vocabulary word Platitude - Practice with online flashcards, spelling bees and vocabulary quizzes

 The noun 'platitude' traces its etymology to the French word 'plat,' meaning 'flat' or 'dull.'
 In its original French form, 'platitude' referred to something that was flat or lacking in depth, much like a flat landscape.
 When it entered the English language, 'platitude' came to describe statements or remarks that were so overused and lacking in originality that they had become flat, dull, and uninteresting.
 It emphasizes the idea that such statements have lost their power to be meaningful or thought-provoking due to their excessive repetition.
 Thus, the etymology of 'platitude' underscores its use as a noun to convey the concept of clichéd and unoriginal expressions that have become tiresome and devoid of impact.

-Find the meaning of platitude:
+Find the correct meaning of the noun platitude:

 Try Again!